lyleresnick/lyleresnick.github.io/index.md

 ---

 {: .blurb}
-# Hi there, I'm Lyle Resnick!
+# I'm Lyle Resnick

-These days I develop iOS and Android mobile applications.
+I develop iOS and Android mobile applications.
+I think software code quality is very important.
-My current primary interest is *Clean Mobile Architecture* and *Test Driven Mobile Development*.

-I think software code quality is very important, and I really like how these two techniques contribute to creating software that easy to change and is free of bugs.
+Currently, my primary interests are *Clean Mobile Architecture* and *Test Driven Development*.
+My experience has shown me that these two techniques work well together to produce software that is easy to change and free of bugs.

 I have over thirty years of software experience.
-Some of my major technical accomplishments include the development of commercial compilers, window systems, and forms libraries for both desktop & mobile.
+Some of my major technical accomplishments include the development of commercial compilers, window systems, and forms frameworks for both desktop & mobile.

 I have written a lot of software.
 In Mobile development, I have acted as development lead and developer of apps for:

 - Social Networking
 - Banking